NaZhou2024/NaZhou2024/README.md

 ## Hi there 👋
+- 🔭 I’m currently working on practicing Leetcode
+- 🌱 I’m currently learning Data Science
+- 🤔 I’m looking for help with entering IT world

 <!--
 **NaZhou2024/NaZhou2024** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.